-The College of Liberal Arts and Sciences offers a certificate in Global Health Studies to undergraduate students.
-The Global Health Studies certificate program is an interdisciplinary program requiring 18 s.h. of study, an international experience during which students address an important global health issue in a systematic way, and a report/presentation on the completed international experience.
+The undergraduate Certificate in Global Health Studies requires 18 s.h. of study.
+The certificate program is interdisciplinary, and allows students an international experience during which they address an important global health issue in a systematic way.
+Students then report/present on the completed international experience.
 The program helps prepare students for advanced work or careers in global health.

 Admission to the certificate program is competitive.
 Applicants must be in good academic standing and must be able to demonstrate interest in and understanding of the field of global health.
 For application forms and deadline information, contact the Global Health Studies Program advisor.

 University of Iowa undergraduate students who are not concurrently enrolled in a UI graduate or professional degree program may apply for admission to the certificate program.
 Students in the College of Pharmacy are an exception; those who have earned the Pharm.D. degree also may earn an undergraduate global health studies certificate.
 Undergraduates may earn the certificate or the minor in global health studies, but not both.
 Undergraduates who earn the certificate in global health studies may not earn the major in global health studies.

 Students must maintain a minimum g.p.a. of 2.00 or higher in the 18 s.h. of course work required for the certificate.
 Work for the certificate includes core courses, electives, an international experience that culminates in a public presentation and written report, and study of a world language.
 Students must earn at least 12 s.h. of credit for the certificate in courses numbered 3000 or above taken at the University of Iowa.
 A maximum of 6 s.h. of course work used to satisfy another major, minor, or certificate may be applied toward the certificate.
 Students may choose courses offered by the Global Health Studies Program (prefix GHS) or associated courses offered by other departments and programs (see "Associated Courses" under Courses in this section of the Catalog).